PBrockmann/PyAnalySeries/README.md

 **PyAnalySeries** is a Python application built on **matplotlib**, with a **PyQt-based graphical interface**, making it easily portable across platforms including **Linux**, **macOS**, and **Windows**.

-It is designed as a modern continuation of the **AnalySeries (Legacy)** tool, aiming to reproduce and extend its core functionalities within a more robust and portable Python environment.
+It is designed as a modern continuation of the **AnalySeries**, the original application on MacOS, aiming to reproduce its core functionalities within a more robust and portable Python environment.

 Special attention has been given to **ergonomics**, emphasizing **simplicity** and **clarity**, while offering intuitive interactivity such as **zooming**, **panning**, and **scrolling**, with **linked or independent axes**.